gdsbook/book/notebooks/10_clustering_and_regionalization.md

 sense to relax connectivity or to impose different types of spatial constraints.

 In this chapter we consider clustering techniques and regionalization methods which will allow us to do exactly that.
-In the process, we will explore the characteristics of neighborhoods in San Diego.
+In the process, we will explore the socioeconomic characteristics of neighborhoods in San Diego.
 We will extract common patterns from the cloud of multidimensional data that the Census Bureau produces about small areas through the American Community Survey.
-We begin with an exploration of the multivariate data about San Diego by suggesting some ways to examine the statistical and spatial distribution of the data before carrying out any clustering.
+We begin with an exploration of the multivariate nature of our dataset by suggesting some ways to examine the statistical and spatial distribution before carrying out any clustering.
 Focusing on the individual variables, as well as their pairwise associations, can help guide the subsequent application of clusterings or regionalizations.

 We then consider geodemographic approaches to clustering&mdash;the application of multivariate clustering to spatially referenced demographic data.
 Two popular clustering algorithms are employed: k-means and Ward's hierarchical method.
-Mapping the spatial distribution of the resulting clusters reveals interesting insights on the socioeconomic structure of the San Diego metropolitan area.
+As we will see, mapping the spatial distribution of the resulting clusters reveals interesting insights on the socioeconomic structure of the San Diego metropolitan area.
 We also see that in many cases, clusters are spatially fragmented.
 That is, a cluster may actually consist of different areas that are not spatially connected.
 Indeed, some clusters will have their members strewn all over the map.
 This will illustrate why connectivity might be important when building insight about spatial data, since these clusters will not at all provide intelligible regions.
-So, we then will move on to regionalization, exploring different approaches that incorporate geographical constraints into the exploration of the social structure of San Diego.
+With this insight in mind, we will move on to regionalization, exploring different approaches that incorporate geographical constraints into the exploration of the social structure of San Diego.
+Applying a regionalization approach is not always necessarily preferable but it can provide additional insights into the spatial structure of the multivariate statistical relationships that traditional clustering is unable to articulate.

 ## Data